jakob-jonnerby/network-R0/README.md

 Infectious diseases can be modelled using the Susceptible-Infected-Recovered (SIR) model, where an individual belongs to either of the S, I, or R states.
 In a network model the population is assumed to consist of nodes which are connected to each other via edges (the number of edges connecting to a node is known as the degree of that node).
 At each timestep, an infected node can transmit the disease to any of its neighbours with probability `beta`, and recover from the disease with probability `gamma`.

 ## The Basic Reproductive Number
-The basic reproductive number, known as `R0`, is defined as the expected number of secondary infections caused by one case in a population where everyone is susceptible to infection [1].
+The basic reproductive number, known as `R0`, is a dimensionless number defined as the expected number of secondary infections caused by one case in a population where everyone is susceptible to infection [1].

 Here we present an empirical method and code implementation in Python to calculate `R0` using an SIR model on any realistic network.
 The code was written in Python 3 and requires the installation of graph-tools [2].